MaciejKitowski/Sudoku/README.md

 * Summary for each level (best result, total moves, etc.) in select level submenu
 * Settings submenu
 * Multiple languages
-* REST server with global highscores for each level, Facebook/Google player authentication and new levels updates
+* REST server with global highscores for each level, Facebook/Google authentication and new levels updates

 ## Screenshots
 <div align="center">